RuntimeTools/appmetrics/README.md

     * `query` (String) the query made of the PostgreSQL database.
     * `duration` (Number) the time taken for the PostgreSQL query to be responded to in ms.

-### Event: 'express'
-Emitted when an express request finishes its response.
-Note. appmetrics has only been tested with express 4.x, support is not guaranteed for lower versions.
-* `data` (Object) the data from the Express request/response.
-    * `method` (String) The HTTP method for this request.
-    * `url` (String) The target URL for this request.
-    * `statusCode` (Number) The HTTP status code of the response.
-    * `duration` (Number) The time in ms between receiving the request and sending the response.

 ## Troubleshooting
 Find below some possible problem scenarios and corresponding diagnostic steps.
 Updates to troubleshooting information will be made available on the [appmetrics wiki][3]: [Troubleshooting](https://github.com/RuntimeTools/appmetrics/wiki/Troubleshooting).
 If these resources do not help you resolve the issue, you can open an issue on the Node Application Metrics [appmetrics issue tracker][5].